 Of all the models we’ve reviewed, we’d recommend the Roku TVs from TCL and Hisense the best.
 You’re in safe hands there, as you’ll see in our pick of the best Roku TVs below.

 - The best TVs we've reviewed

 - TV buying guide: 9 things you need to know

 - Save with the best cheap TV deals

 Without a doubt, when it comes to Roku TVs, the best and most prominent models are those made by TCL.
 The manufacturer's close partnership with Roku means that TCL models represent the top Roku TVs on the market.

-The TCL 6-Series Roku TV R635 is one of the best TVs we've reviewed, period.
+The TCL 6-Series Roku TV R635 is one of the best TVs we've reviewed at its price, period.
 It combines quantum-dot displays with mini-LED backlight to offer a level of quality that goes toe-to-toe with more expensive big-name brands and wins.

 The TCL 5-Series Roku TV S535 may not reach the same heights as the slightly more expensive 6-Series, but it shows that Roku software can still power a great TV experience regardless of the feature set, with the TCL 5-Series offering one of the best quantum dot-enhanced budget TVs on the market.

 We also really loved the Hisense R8F Roku TV.
 With the 65-inch model selling for less than $700, the Hisense R8F is a better-than-average mid-range TV, and the Roku operating system had plenty of smart features and services to the mix.